 The trail is well signposted and frequently close to a main road, but riders should still carry a map, sufficient water and food, a basic tool kit and cellphone (although reception may be patchy).
 There are public toilets at regular intervals, along with food stops on certain sections.

 The weather in these parts is changeable, particularly around the Southern Alps and high country, which may also be blanketed in snow in winter.
 It is vital that visitors check the forecast and track conditions before they set off, and take clothing for all eventualities.

 This trail is well supported by tour companies offering bike hire, shuttles, luggage transfers and accommodation.
 These include ; Twizel-based Cycle Journeys and Jollie Biker; and Alps 2 Ocean Cycles, Trail Adventures and Vertical Ventures in Oamaru.

 Christchurch-based PureTrails NZ, Alps 2 Ocean Tours and Tuatara Tours offer fully supported, multi-day rides on the A2O and other South Island cycle trails, as does Trail Journeys based in Alexandra, Bike It Now in Clyde, and Not a Rail Trail in Queenstown.
-Adventure South offers multi-day cycle tours throughout New Zealand.
+Adventure South and Active Adventures offer multi-day cycle tours throughout New Zealand.

 Lake Tekapo, Aoraki/Mt Cook Village, Twizel and Omarama are all visitor-friendly destinations as is Oamaru, famous for its white stone buildings.
 A wide variety of accommodation can be found in these towns and the surrounding countryside, many within easy reach of the trail.
 Accommodation providers partnered with the trail are listed on the Alps 2 Ocean website.